kensoh/Biohacking/README.md

 Milk Thistle|protect liver & brain|tea or powder form

 ### Why
 Back in 2023 I read this book [Serve To Win by Novak Djokovic](https://www.amazon.co.uk/Serve-Win-Gluten-free-Physical-Excellence/dp/0552170534), world's #1 in tennis.
 In his book, he outlined how dietary and nutritional changes led to outsized impact on his performance on the court.
-Prior to doing things like avoiding gluten, dairy, and eating a plant-based diet, he just couldn't get to top of the pack despite pushing hard.
+Prior to doing things like avoiding gluten, dairy, eating a plant-based diet, he just couldn't get to top of the pack despite pushing hard.

 But in the 18 months after he made those changes totally unrelated to tennis training, he rose up and has stayed there for many many years.
 At 36, he is still [outperforming younger opponents](https://ausopen.com/video-player#!?videoId=6367445567112) at the prime of their lives.